How much does the F-35 Cost?

 - 76 F-35As CTOL - $94.3 million (7.3% reduction from Lot 9)

 - 12 F-35Bs STOVL - $122.4 million (6.7% reduction from Lot 9)

 - 2 F-35Cs CV - $121.2 million (7.9% reduction from Lot 9)

 The U.S. Government, Lockheed Martin and the F-35 industrial team continue to collaborate to further reduce F-35 costs for future production lots.

 In 2014, the DoD announced an industry-led effort called “Blueprint for Affordability” and expanded the effort in 2016 from a $1.8 billion to a $4 billion savings initiative.
-Also in 2016, it announced the Sustainment Cost Reduction Initiative to save an additional $1 billion through 2022.
 The goal of these programs is to drive the cost of an F-35A to less than $85 million in 2019, where it will be equivalent to, or less, than any 4th-generation fighter.